Democratic backsliding in Europe by country: Russia

-Following subsequent de-democratization, experts do not generally consider Russia to be a democracy, citing purges and jailing of the regime's political opponents, curtailed press freedom, and the lack of free and fair elections.
-An example of the jailing of the regime's political opponents came most recently after the 2021 Russian protests when Alexei Navalny was arrested and sent to a penal colony and since then his Anti-Corruption Foundation has been deemed an extremist organization.
-In 2021 more journalists and news outlets were declared foreign agents, with Russian TV channel Dozhd added to that list.
+Following subsequent de-democratization, experts do not generally consider Russia to be a democracy, citing purges and jailing of the government's political opponents, curtailed press freedom, and the lack of free and fair elections.
+An example of the jailing of the regime's political opponents occurred after the 2021 Russian protests when Alexei Navalny was arrested and sent to a penal colony.
+The Anti-Corruption Foundation, led by Navalny, was later deemed an extremist organization.
+In 2021 more journalists and news outlets were declared foreign agents, with Russian channel TV Rain added to that list.
 The Freedom House then in 2021 gave Russia a score of 20/100 and described it as not free.
 After serving 17 years as president, Putin, in 2021, signed a law allowing him to run in two more elections, potentially keeping him in power until 2036 with the 2020 amendments to the Constitution of Russia, leaving little constraint on his power.
 Putin's 2012 "foreign agents law" targeted NGOs and furthered the crackdown on internal dissent.